Bayesian modelling and quantification of Raman spectroscopy

 Collisional broadening occurs due to collisions between particles, which effectively lower the characteristic time of the emission process.
 As a result of the uncertainty principle this increases the uncertainty in the energy of the emitted photons, which is described by a Lorentzian function:

-The FWHM of a Lorenztian peak is given by $2\gamma_p$.
-This function has the form of an unnormalised Cauchy density, but again we prefer the term Lorentzian to distinguish from the probability distribution.
+The FWHM of a Lorenztian peak is given by $2\varphi_p$.
 The heavier tails of the Lorentzian would imply long-range dependence between peaks.
 Failure to account for this would introduce bias, particularly if quantification was based on a single peak in isolation.
 Often the observed spectrum is the result of a combination of the above processes.